 9

 Past performance is not necessarily indicative of future performance.
 Performances are net of fees (excluding possible entrance fees charged by the distributor).
+The return may increase or decrease as a result of currency fluctuations, for the shares which are not currency-hedged.
 The Sustainable Finance Disclosure Regulation (SFDR) 2019/2088 is a European regulation that requires asset managers to classify their funds as either 'Article 8' funds, which promote environmental and social characteristics, 'Article 9' funds, which make sustainable investments with measurable objectives, or 'Article 6' funds, which do not necessarily have a sustainability objective.
 For more information please refer to https://eur-lex.europa.eu/eli/reg/2019/2088/oj.

 Performance commentary

-• Over the month of February, the fund had a slightly negative return in absolute terms, but outperformed its reference indicator in relative terms
+Over the month of March, the fund had a negative return both in absolute and relative terms.

 Outlook strategy